-Professional makeup calls for more than just good quality products and tools.
-You’ll also need a good work station that lets you see details well and reach everything you need easily.
+Sure, after graduation from your online makeup artist classes you’ll have the technical skills for success.
+You may even have great quality products that’ll translate to the most epic looks.
+But beyond that, you’ll also need a good work station to practice your craft.
+What makes for a good makeup station anyway?
+For one, you’ll want one with plenty of light so you can you see details well and be functional so you can easily reach everything you need.
 Whether you’re setting up a home studio or building a traveling studio kit to work anywhere, you’ll need a few essentials.

 Here are nine must-haves for every home and traveling makeup studio!